 A visit to the imposing fortress of Masada and the benefits of the waters of the Dead Sea: a journey in search of culture and relaxation in a charming location.

 - Dead Sea

 What we will do

-- After a brief journey, we will reach the top of the mountain where we can see, right before our eyes, a view of the incomparable beauty of the surrounding rocky desert and the Dead Sea.
+- After a brief journey by cable car, we will reach the top of the mountain where we can see, right before our eyes, a view of the incomparable beauty of the surrounding rocky desert and the Dead Sea.

 - Our guide will accompany us through the ruins of the ancient fortress built by Herod the Great in 42 BC as a potential refuge in the event of a Jewish revolt or unrest incited by Mark Antony and Cleopatra.

 - After the fall of Jerusalem in 73 BC, over 960 Jews, some of them soldiers, women and children, barricaded themselves inside the fortress to protect themselves from attack by Roman soldiers.
 The scene that the Roman soldiers were faced with when they finally reached the fortress and overtook it by force was horrific and devastating.
 The Jews had chosen mass suicide over slavery.